Modular Course Curriculum

 Several of the modules are available to industry professionals/non-students via live webcast from our state-of-the-art Executive Learning Centre, which provides an immersive experience if remote participants have high-speed fibre connections and use high-quality headsets.
 Students enrolling for credit must enrol in the on-campus course so that they can complete the laboratory exercises, but the remote option may be preferable for non-students.
 Contact the course coordinator if you are interested in this option.

-*Find course details, registration and contact informartion under course details below.
+*Find course details, registration and contact information under course details below.
 You can also download our Modular Courses brochure (pdf).

 GEOL 5326 - Mineral Exploration in Volcanic Terrains - August 20 - 29, 2020